ajaysaini-sgvu/typekit/README.md

-Typekit is an android library to make it easy, to use custom Fonts.
+Typekit is an android library to make it easy, to use custom fonts.

 <p align="left">
   &nbsp;<img src="https://github.com/ajaysaini-sgvu/Typekit/blob/master/device-2017-03-26-002705.png" width="350"/>